Add to your Claude Code skills

 export XAI_API_KEY=your_key

-If you use a compatible custom endpoint, set the provider base URL with the matching environment variable:
+If you use compatible custom endpoints, set the matching base URL variables:

 export OPENAI_BASE_URL=https://your-openai-compatible-endpoint/v1